rupor-github/fb2converter/README.md

 - no "default" external configuration, path to configuration file has to be supplied - always
 - no overwriting of configuration parameters from command line, options either specified in configuration file or on command line
 - slightly different hyphenation algorithm (no hyphensReplaceNBSP)
-- fixes and echancements in toc.ncx generation
+- fixes and enhancements in toc.ncx generation
 - go differs in how it processes images, it is less forgiving than Python's PILLOW and do not have lazy decoding (see use_broken_images configuration option)
 - small changes in result formatting, for example:
   - chapter-end vignette would not be added if chapter does not have text paragraphs